How Long Do I Have to File a Personal Injury Claim? It Might Not Be as Long as You Think.

 After you are injured, you cannot wait to take action.
-According to the law, you only have a limited amount of time.
+A timer starts ticking as soon as you are injured.
 This deadline is called the statute of limitations (“SOL”).
 The SOL is the maximum amount of time you have to initiate legal proceedings following an injury.
-Simply put, your case either must be settled or a lawsuit filed before the statute of limitations is reached or “runs out.”
-If the SOL expires, you will be prevented from receiving any compensation for your injuries—your insurance claims will be denied and any lawsuit you file will be dismissed.
+Your case either must be settled or a lawsuit filed before the statute of limitations is reached or “runs out.”
+If the SOL expires, you cannot get compensation for your injuries—your insurance claims will be denied and any lawsuit you file will be dismissed.

-Contacting a lawyer soon after the injury occurs ensures your claims are raised in a timely manner, when evidence is still available and memories are still fresh.
-This protects both the victim and wrongdoer by making sure claims are decided on their merits, not because one side was prevented from investigating.
+Calling a lawyer quickly ensures your claims are raised in a timely manner when evidence is still available and memories are still fresh.
+This protects both the victim and wrongdoer by making sure claims are decided on their meritsg.
 The success of your claim can be significantly and negatively impacted by waiting too long to contact a lawyer.

 We receive many calls from potential clients with seemingly good claims.
-Unfortunately, they waited too long to contact us and the SOL has expired.
+Unfortunately, they waited too long to contact us and the Arizona Statute of Limitations has expired.
 Some potential clients wait to contact us until they have recovered physically, emotionally, and/or financially from the injury.
 Others try to “talk with” the insurance company on their own before contacting us.
 Many of these potential clients did not realize a deadline existed.
 Usually, they are out of luck.